Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Introduction

 Cosmologists have used viscosity in wide-ranging studies over the years.
 The initial singularity at the big bang can be avoided by invoking shear, and bulk viscosity \cite{PADMANABHAN1987433, Murphy}.
-Viscosity has been used to explain dark energy \cite{Fabris2006, Gagnon_2011, Floerchinger}, and it has been shown that the Universe’s accelerated expansion can be due to the effect of viscosity \cite{Atreya_2018, PADMANABHAN1987433, Mohan2017, Floerchinger, Das2012, Gagnon_2011, Brevik2}.
+Viscosity has been used to explain dark energy \cite{Fabris2006, Gagnon_2011, Floerchinger}, and it has been shown that the Universe’s accelerated expansion can be due to the effect of viscosity \cite{ PADMANABHAN1987433, Gagnon_2011, Floerchinger, Atreya_2018, Mohan2017, Das2012, brevik2}.
 In certain other schemes, the neutrino mass \cite{Anand_2018} and the 21-cm emission temperature \cite{Halder_2022} can also be constrained using viscous cosmology.
-The viscous matter in the path of propagation of GWs could be most likely in the form of certain types of dark matter \cite{Natwariya2020, Spergel, TULIN20181, Kaplinghat, Atreya_2018}, though even some of the visible stellar matter may also have some amount of viscosity.
-Such dark matter with dissipative dynamics induced by viscosity can possibly settle the strain between Planck CMB and LSS observations \cite{Anand_2017}.
-GWs in the presence of viscosity have been suggested as probes of dark matter \cite{Goswami}.
+The viscous matter in the path of propagation of GWs could be most likely in the form of certain types of dark matter \cite{ Atreya_2018, Natwariya2020, Spergel, TULIN20181, Kaplinghat}, though even some of the visible stellar matter may also have some amount of viscosity.
+Such dark matter with dissipative dynamics induced by viscosity can possibly settle the strain between Planck Cosmic Microwave Background (CMB) and Large Scale Structure (LSS) observations \cite{Anand_2017}.
+GWs in the presence of viscosity have been suggested as probes of such viscous cosmological models \cite{Goswami}.

 Cosmological observations have also revealed that though the Universe is smooth and uniform on the very largest of scales, given the standard picture of the Big Bang and the known age of the Universe, this is not true for smaller scales.
-The transition from homogeneity to inhomogeneity at smaller scales has been indicated by various tests from cosmological observations like Sloan Digital Sky Survey \cite{Sloan} and the WiggleZ Dark Energy Survey \cite{WiggleZDE}.
-Current estimates to analyze large-scale fluctuations in the luminous red galaxy samples based on higher-order correlations have found significant (more than 3 $\bar{\sigma}$) deviations from the $\Lambda$CDM mock catalogues on samples as large as 500 $h^{-1}$ Mpc \cite{wiegand_scale}.
+The transition from homogeneity to inhomogeneity at smaller scales has been indicated by various tests from cosmological observations like the WiggleZ Dark Energy Survey \cite{WiggleZDE}.
+Analysis based on Sloan Digital Sky Survey \cite{Sylos_Labini_2009} have revealed absence of homogeneity in the large-scale galaxy distribution.
+Current estimates to analyze large-scale fluctuations in the luminous red galaxy samples based on higher-order correlations have found significant (more than 3 $\bar{\sigma}$) deviations from the $\Lambda$ cold dark matter ($\Lambda$CDM) mock catalogues on samples as large as 500 $h^{-1}$ Mpc \cite{wiegand_scale}.
 Thus, inhomogeneities due to structures may have important effects on length scales even as large as 500 $h^{-1}$ Mpc.